 Matinde’s father, Samson, did not receive treatment for his condition as a child since surgery—once preferred until the Ponseti Method became the orthopedic standard in 2005—was prohibitively expensive and difficult to access.
 Samson’s family lived in a remote area more than 950 kilometers from Dar es Salaam, the closest city with orthopedic surgeons.
 At the time, treatment was simply not a possibility.

 Living with the severe disability caused by untreated clubfoot, Samson was overjoyed when he learned there was a highly effective, non-invasive solution for Matinde near their home.
 At one month old, the family enrolled Matinde at a MiracleFeet-supported clinic providing free treatment 60 kilometers from their home.
 The clinic is run by MiracleFeet’s partner Tanzania Clubfoot Care Organization and is one of 34 sites MiracleFeet supports in a country with over 3,000 new cases each year.

 Samson was extremely grateful to find free care for Matinde.
-Living with a severe disability has limited his employment opportunities, and he and his family did not have the resources to pay for treatment, despite knowing all too well how it would transform his son’s life and future.
+Living with a severe disability has limited his employment opportunities, and he and his family did not have the resources to pay for treatment, despite knowing how it would transform his son’s life and future.

 Can adults be treated?

 While treatment for adults is possible, Samson’s condition would likely require multiple surgeries to correct, and the prognosis is not as well-studied.
 Additionally, more complex cases usually require in-patient rehabilitation following surgery, which means Samson would be away from home and his family for an extended period of time.
 There are economic implications for parents receiving treatment, because the process takes many months and can mean lost employment during long periods of immobility.